 Women’s health is a fairly new category of medicine.
 This isn’t because women have previously lacked health needs, but because society has only recently begun to recognize them.
 It wasn’t until the 19th century that scientists linked periods to ovulation (as late as the 1920s medical professionals believed periods were disconnected from women physiologically) and it was only in the 1980s that women’s health emerged as a separate component of the U.S. healthcare system.
 The first anatomically correct drawing of the clitoris was made in 1981; women’s inclusion in clinical research was not required by law until 1993.

 We can thank the women’s rights movement for these advances, but we’re still feeling the hangover from centuries of having our health needs ignored.
-A historical lack of funding for research coupled with a fundamental lack of interest in investing in women’s health has left us with a gaping gender health gap that sees no sign of closing.
+A historical lack of funding for research coupled with a fundamental lack of interest in investing in women’s health has left us with a gaping gender health gap.
 In recent years, however, female founders have risen to the challenge—and business is booming.

 By 2027, the women’s healthcare market is predicted to be worth $47.8 billion.
-Per an upcoming report by research firm Frost and Sullivan, femtech is projected to be worth $522 million by the end of 2021.
+Per an upcoming report by research firm Frost and Sullivan, femtech is projected to be worth $522 million by the end of 2021, and investment in healthcare companies with a female founder or co-founder has steadily grown, now comprising more than 43 percent of dollars raised so far this year.
+(In 2011, that share was less than 25 percent.)
 So what does the future of women’s healthcare look like?
 Will conditions like endometriosis and PCOS be a thing of the past with predictive AI?
 Will DNA profiles be used to uncover medical solutions customized to a woman’s individual needs?
 What will treatments for menopause, infertility, and even Alzheimer’s (which disproportionately women) look like?
 Here, we dive into four key trends predicted to drive change in women’s health—and the women founders who are leading the charge.

 Closing the data gap with advanced monitoring